Light Sensitivity: Causes, Symptoms And Treatments

 Many drugs alter our nervous system which causes the pupil to become larger and allows additional light into the eye.

-Common medications known to cause light sensitivity include antibiotics such as tetracycline and doxycycline, antiviral drugs such as iodxuridine and trifluridine, motion sickness drugs such as scopolamine, diabetic drugs such as chlorpropamide and glyburide, and any medications that dilute the pupil.
+Common medications known to cause photophobia include antibiotics such as tetracycline and doxycycline, antiviral drugs such as iodxuridine and trifluridine, motion sickness drugs such as scopolamine, diabetic drugs such as chlorpropamide and glyburide, and any medications that dilute the pupil.

 The best way to treat photophobia is to identify and treat the underlying cause.
 Once the underlying cause is remedied, the sensitivity level will be decreased and photophobia disappears.